alexn11/stable-diffusion-image-archive-lob/README.md

 The app consists of the following elements:
 - "random" button: generate a random key and its associated image.
-- "prev" and "next" buttons: look up the image corresponding respectively to the previous or the next key from the current one
+- "prev" and "next" buttons: look up the image corresponding respectively to the previous or to the key following the current one.
 - "search again" button: search another image corresponding to the prompt given in the "prompt search" input.
 - Below the buttons: a text area showing the key (with a "copy" button on its right side).
 - Below the the key: a text input to search an image with a specific content, this will find a new key for an image that would be generated with the corresponding text input from the usual stable diffusion generation process.